Stephen Wise Free Synagogue: Rabbi Sally Priesand

 Rabbi Sally Priesand, America's first ordained female rabbi, began serving in 1972, the same year she was ordained.
 Her attention to the congregation extended far beyond her speeches.
 She was very active in the Hebrew School and paid attention to how she would be shaping a new generation of youth while Assistant, and eventually Associate Rabbi.
 When Rabbi Klein had a stroke in 1978, she led this house through his return to the pulpit in his wheelchair on September 30, 1978.
 She left the following year when larger politics prevented her from leading the congregation herself.
 Rabbi Brickner soon arrived from Washington, DC.

 Rabbi Balfour Brickner

 Rabbi Balfour Brickner led the congregation from 1980 to 1992.
 During his leadership Brickner used the pulpit to speak out against US policies in Central America and with the South African Apartheid regime, and spoke out for the rights of Palestinians.
 He brought a more participatory service and made himself more accessible to members of the congregation.

 Rabbi Ammiel Hirsch

 Rabbi Ammiel Hirsch, former Executive Director of the Association of Reform Zionists of America/World Union for Progressive Judaism, North America, became senior rabbi in 2004.

+Musical leadership

+Abraham Wolf Binder

+Abraham Wolf Binder served as Music Director of Stephen Wise Free Synagogue from 1925 until 1966.
+A composer and leading figure in American Reform Jewish liturgical music, Binder shaped the congregation’s musical life for more than four decades.
+He composed extensively for synagogue worship and was influential in the development of a distinctly American synagogue music tradition during the twentieth century.

+Cantor Daniel Singer

+The current Cantor is Daniel Singer.